huizenji/MerkleHashCIS455/README.md

 To run this program:

+*must have the hashscript file in same directory

 1) From terminal, run ./hash
 2) Enter name of directory you would like to hash (test directory: files)
 3) Top hash value will be printed